vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/2-BasicSetupToDevelopInVtexIo.md

 # Basic setup to develop in VTEX IO

-Any development in the VTEX IO platform begins and ends with the **Toolbelt**, our CLI (Command Line Interface).
+Any development in the VTEX IO platform begins and ends with the **VTEX IO CLI**.

 It's the communication gateway between your VTEX store and the VTEX IO development platform, allowing you to login, install new apps on the account and manage those already installed, for example.

-Follow the instructions to install Toolbelt in your machine and get familiar with it accessing the [VTEX IO CLI installation and command reference](https://vtex.io/docs/recipes/development/vtex-io-cli-installation-and-command-reference/) documentation.
+Follow the instructions to install VTEX IO CLI in your machine and get familiar with it accessing the [VTEX IO CLI installation and command reference](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/) documentation.

 ## Step 1 - Logging in to your VTEX account